-(2) Our MPSV program includes the conversion of two coastwise sulfur tankers into U.S.-flagged, proprietary 370 class DP-2 new generation MPSVs at domestic shipyards, and the newbuild construction of two 430 class DP-3 new generation MPSVs at foreign shipyards.
-The first converted DP-2 MPSV, the HOS Centerline, was placed in service during March 2009.
-The second converted DP-2 MPSV, the HOS Strongline, is expected to be placed in service during the first quarter of 2010.
-We took delivery of the first newbuild DP-3 MPSV, the HOS Achiever, and promptly mobilized the vessel to the GoM, where it was placed in service on October 1, 2008.
-The second newbuild DP-3
+(1) Our MPSV program included the conversion of two coastwise sulfur tankers into U.S.-flagged, proprietary 370 class DP-2 new generation MPSVs at domestic shipyards, and the newbuild construction of two 430 class DP-3 new generation MPSVs at foreign shipyards.
+The first converted 370 class MPSV, the HOS Centerline, was placed in service on March 27, 2009.
+The first newbuild 430 class MPSV, the HOS Achiever was placed in service on October 1, 2008.
+The second newbuild 430 class MPSV, the HOS Iron Horse, was placed in service on November 27, 2009.
+With the second converted 370 class MPSV, the HOS Strongline, being placed in service on March 25, 2010, the MPSV program was completed.
+These actual delivery dates result in an average MPSV fleet complement of 3.8 vessels for fiscal year 2010.
+The aggregate cost of the MPSV program, prior to the allocation of construction period interest, was approximately \$491.1 million.

-- MPSV, the HOS Iron Horse, was placed in service during November 2009.
-Based on internal estimates, the aggregate cost of the MPSV program, prior to the allocation of construction period interest, is expected to be approximately \$490.0 million. - (3) Our fourth OSV newbuild program consists of vessel construction contracts with three domestic shipyards to build six 240 ED class OSVs, nine 250 EDF class OSVs and one 290 class OSV.
-Of the 16 new generation DP-2 OSVs included in this program, we have placed in service four vessels in 2008 and eight vessels in 2009.
-Two of the four remaining vessels were placed in service in January and February 2010, respectively.
-The remaining two are expected to be placed in service on various dates in 2010 as follows: one vessel each in May and August.
-Based on the current schedule of projected vessel in-service dates, we expect to own and operate 51 new generation OSVs as of December 31, 2010.
-These projections result in an average new generation OSV fleet complement of 49.9 vessels for fiscal year 2010.
-Inclusive of the prior vessel deliveries discussed above, the aggregate cost of our fourth OSV newbuild program is expected to be approximately \$445.0 million.
+(2) Our fourth OSV newbuild program consisted of vessel construction contracts with three domestic shipyards to build six 240 ED class OSVs, nine 250 EDF class OSVs and one 290 class OSV.
+Of the 16 new generation DP-2 OSVs included in this program, we have placed in service four vessels in 2008, eight vessels in 2009, and four vessels in 2010.
+The last four remaining vessels the HOS Arrowhead, the HOS Pinnacle, the HOS Windancer, and the HOS Wildwing were placed in service in January 2010, February 2010, May 2010, and September 2010, respectively.
+These actual delivery dates result in an average new generation OSV fleet complement of 49.9 vessels for fiscal year 2010.
+Inclusive of the prior vessel deliveries discussed above, the aggregate cost of our fourth OSV newbuild program was approximately \$431.6 million.
+Our fourth OSV newbuild program has been completed.

-The following table summarizes the costs incurred, prior to the allocation of construction period interest, for the purposes set forth for the years ended December 31, 2009, 2008 and 2007 and a forecast for 2010 (in millions):
+The following table summarizes the costs incurred, prior to the allocation of construction period interest, for the purposes set forth for the years ended December 31, 2010, 2009, and 2008 and a forecast for 2011 (in millions):